Devanshi-karthik/StudentPortal-Engage/README.md

 # StudentPortal-Engage

-## This is a webapp built wiht MERN stack as part of the Microsoft Engage Mentorship program 2021
+## This is a webapp built with MERN stack as part of the Microsoft Engage Mentorship program 2021

 ## To run this app on local system